How can I make changes to my member profile?

 I have a problem with my supervisor.
 Could the OZSW help?

-PhD Students and Junior Researchers of the OZSW may address the PhD-Council and/or the Scientific Director (Han van Ruler) in case of a serious conflict with a supervisor.
+PhD Students and Junior Researchers of the OZSW may address the PhD-Council and/or the Director (Frans de Haas) in case of a serious conflict with a supervisor.
 If necessary, the Scientific Director will take up the case in question with the dean of the faculty or the head of the department concerned and act as a mediator between the junior researcher and his or her institution.
 This service does not come instead of, but should be seen as additional to already existing policies at the faculty/institute.
-For further information, please consult the PhD-Council or the OZSW Scientific Director.
+For further information, please consult the PhD-Council or the OZSW Director.